 This trip is solely self funded.
-I’ve not got any sponsors or funding from any other sources, I’m spending my own hard earned cash on this trip however, I would like to mention the following suppliers who have been great in helping me to find all the parts and things I need for the trip.
+I’ve not got any sponsors or funding from any other sources, I’m spending my own hard earned cash on this trip however, I would like to mention the following suppliers/service providers who have been great in helping me to find all the parts and things I need for the trip.

 I’ve also tried my best to support British Businesses both locally and further afield as you’ll see below.

 James, Dan and Dave in the parts department at Orwell Motorcycles have been great.
 I’ve been back and forth more times than I care to admit sourcing parts, clothing, Helmets, tyres and more from these guys and they are always extremely helpful, knowledgeable and welcoming.
 Being long standing Kawasaki and Suzuki dealers and now with the addition of KTM too these guys really do know their stuff.
 They can also get Honda parts which is a plus for me as it means I only have to go to one place locally to get everything I need!

 Zafer Unden at Inpreda is such a great guy to deal with and it’s great to see his business growing the way it is.
 I purchased the crash bar and skid plate kit from Inpreda for the Honda CRF250 Rally.
 A nicely made bit of kit that has really protected the bike since being fitted.